 An important implication in this vignette is consideration of the concept of the self, which varies from culture to culture.
 Suzanne follows a concept of self-development often associated with the West, which encompasses personal growth, and taking new and largely individual initiatives.
-By contrast, self-development in Eastern (and in most non-Western) cultures may place greater relative emphasis on investing in relationships, improving social interaction, and contributing to preserving family, group, and tribal traditions.
-Despite increasing cultural diversity in most urban metropolises, traditional cultural differences frequently still hold at least some sway.
+By contract, self-development in Eastern (and in most non-Western) cultures is thought to place more relative emphasis on investing in relationships, improving social interaction, and contributing to preserving family, group, and tribal traditions.
+Despite increasing cultural diversity in most urban metropolises, quintessential cultural differences frequently still hold.
 An important implication of these differences is that the client in this vignette may benefit from understanding how she can use her character strengths to bring benefit to her family or to connect with them more deeply.
-Suzanne may use the character strengths interventions of Turn Your Strengths Other-Oriented or Character Strengths Appreciation (Niemiec, 2018) in which her client learns to turn her best inner qualities into mechanisms of relationship building that benefits the other, and prioritises recognizing and valuing family members for their own best qualities.
-It could also be that self-development supported by significant others can bring deep and sustained increases in wellbeing.
+Suzanne may use the character strengths interventions of Turn Your Strengths Other-Oriented or Character Strengths Appreciation (Niemiec, 2018) in which her client learns to turn her best inner qualities into mechanisms of relationship building that benefits the other and prioritises a way of recognizing and valuing family members for their own best qualities.
+It could also be the case that selfdevelopment supported by significant others can bring deep and sustained increases in wellbeing.
 However, in an interdependent culture, self-development, which likely involves close family members, also requires managing more complex interactions over a longer period of time.
 By contrast, the Best Version of Me activity, which focuses on improving individual strengths or taking a new initiative, may require a relatively shorter amount of time.
-Therefore, it is imperative that PPPs consider how best their exercises can be culturally adapted.
+Therefore, it is imperative that PPPs should consider how best their exercises can be culturally adapted.